-Once you have submitted your application, minor changes only can be made in C@MPUS, as follows:
+Once you have submitted your application, only minor changes can be made in C@MPUS.

 C@MPUS from time to time may ask you to upload several documents combined into one.
 In that case, use one of the many available freeware program for creating pdf files, such as pdf24 Creator or FreePDF.

 File uploads may not exceed 2 MB regardless of document format.
 If you file exceeds the limit, we will ask you to scan it again at a lower resolution.
 It is possible to reduce your pdf file’s size online, with apps like Smallpdf.
 Please do not send us large files via email!

 Please go to “Language Certificate (EN/DE oder DE/EN)“ to upload it as a pdf file.

 Please contact the Admissions Office handling your application for help with this.

 You only need to enclose a CV (resume) if explicitly required to do so.
 You can look this up in the Selection Criteria and Admissions Statutes of your chosen study program: